davidgardner11/personal-site2/PROJECT_README.md

 1. Open `/resources/views/welcome.blade.php` and replace all 3 lines below "Styles Section" comment with: `@vite(['resources/css/app.css', 'resources/js/app.js'])`
 2. At this point, I deviated from the tutorial and replaced all of the `welcome.blade.php` "body" content with the "body" content from `temp.html` which was built using header, footer, and hero components from https://flowbite.com/blocks
 3. Now, reload the site and it looks very different.
+4. Commit changes to GitHub [Timestamp 12:05]
+5. Next, switch from using layouts to components.
+Start by creating `/components` and `/pages` folders underneath `resources/views/`.
+6. Add a `layout.blade.php` file to the `/components` folder and copy all content from `welcome.blade.php` into `layout.blade.php`
+7. Replace all of the content in `welcome.blade.php` with this: x-layout tag. p-tag you can't see me. endp-tag. endx-layout-tag
+8. update `web.php` file.
+See [Timestamp 16:20]
+9. Add a `home.blade.php` file to the `/pages` folder and copy all content from `welcome.blade.php` into `home.blade.php`.
+Delete `welcome.blade.php`.
+Site will be broken temporarily.
+10. Now update the route in `web.php` like this `Route::view('/', 'pages.home')->name('home');` Site should be working again.
+[Timestamp 17:45]